MethodAtlas

 library(survival)

-# Visualize survival by group before fitting a regression
+# Visualize non-parametric survival estimates by group before modeling

 km_fit <- survfit(Surv(tenure, departed) ~ founder_ceo, data = df)